A Bronze Age Rock Has Become a 'Treasure Map' for Researchers

-The findings proved to incredibly important.
-The Saint-Belec slab is conclusively interpreted as the oldest discovered cartographical representation of a known territory in Europe.
+The findings proved to be incredibly important.
+The Saint-Belec slab was conclusively interpreted as the oldest discovered cartographical representation of a known territory in Europe.
 Specifically, this was the territory and valley around the River Odet, in Western France.
 BU post-doctoral researcher Dr. Clement Nicolas, told the BBC that this was “probably the oldest map of a territory that has been identified.”

-Dr. Nicolas stated, “There are several such maps carved in stone all over the world.
+“There are several such maps carved in stone all over the world.
 Generally, they are just interpretations.
 But… this is the first time a map has depicted an area on a specific scale… probably a way to affirm the ownership of the territory by a small prince or king at the time.”

 Lifting and positioning of the Bronze Age stone map that was luckily rediscovered in 2014 in the chateaux cellar.
 (Clément Nicolas, Yvan Pailler / Inrap)